 - Develop competent business writing and oral communications skills.

 - Understand and integrate core business components.

-- Develop critical thinking skills.
+- Develop critical thinking and strong analytical skills.

 - Appreciate the impacts of diversity and of regional and global issues.